robingranqvist/thesis/README.md

 The visualized performance data.
 It can be viewed by [clicking here](https://robingranqvist.github.io/thesis/graphs/graphs/) (temporarily a bit strange looking, will be changed).

-## thesis-assets

-Illustrations & graphs used in the thesis.

 ## lighthouse

 The Google Lighthouse automation- and data parsing scripts.